3 St Helen's Square

-3 St Helen's Square is a historic building in the city centre of York, in England.
+3 St Helen's Square is a historic building in the city centre of York, England.

-In 1818, the confectionery business of Bayldon and Berry had a shop at 3 St Helen's Square.
-In 1828, the company became Terry's of York, and later in the century, the firm added a restaurant to the building.
-In 1922, the building was demolished and reconstructed to a design by Lewis Wade, adding a ballroom on the top floor of the venue.
-External events were also catered from the building, including the 1961 wedding of Prince Edward, Duke of Kent to Katharine Worsley.
+In 1818 the confectionery business of Bayldon and Berry had a shop at 3 St Helen's Square.
+In 1828 the company became Terry's of York, and later in the century the firm added a restaurant to the building.
+In 1922 the building was demolished and reconstructed to a design by Lewis Wade, with a ballroom added on the top floor.
+External events were also catered from the premises, including the 1961 wedding of Prince Edward, Duke of Kent, to Katharine Worsley.

-In 1974, the building was grade II listed.
+In 1974, the building was Grade II listed.
 The shop and restaurant closed in 1981, and the premises became a shop for the National Railway Museum.
-It later served as a branch of Swarovski jewellers, then a Carluccio's restaurant.
-Since 2020, it has housed the Impossible WonderBar.
+It later served as a branch of Swarovski jewellers, then as a Carluccio's restaurant.
+Since 2020 it has housed the Impossible WonderBar.

 The building has two storeys and an attic.
 It is constructed of stone, with bronze framing around its shopfront and windows.
-Its front is three bays wide, and it has Corinthian columns.
-There is a frieze above the first floor, inscribed "TERRY".
+Its front is three bays wide and has Corinthian columns.
+A frieze above the first floor is inscribed "TERRY".